Bionic Commando (1988 video game): Localization

 The use of the Nazi Swastika in the Japanese Famicom version was replaced with a symbol resembling the Nazi eagle for the English NES version.

-For the release of the international version of the game, several changes were made.
+For the release of the international version, several changes were made.
 Most references to Nazism in text and imagery were removed for the English localization.
 The Empire in the Japanese version was actually a neo-Nazi nation and the Imperial Army's insignia was a Nazi Swastika with a thunderbolt behind it.
 In the English version, the Nazis are referred as the "Badds", though the backstory in its manual refers to them as the "Nazz".
 The Imperial Army's Swastika insignia was changed to a symbol resembling the eagle emblem used by Nazi Germany; and the leader of the villains, originally called Weizmann in the Japanese version, was renamed Killt, although the soldiers and characters keep their same Nazi-like appearance.
 The difficulty of the game was rebalanced and some of the areas were made less difficult.

-One of the most prominent differences is the identity of the ultimate antagonist of the game, who is meant to be a revived Adolf Hitler in the Japanese version.
-For the English version, the character was renamed "Master-D", however his appearance remained the same.
-There is a gory ending sequence in which Hitler's face explodes, which was also kept intact in the English version.
+One of the most prominent differences is the identity of the ultimate antagonist, who is meant to be a revived Adolf Hitler in the Japanese version.
+For the English version, the character was renamed "Master-D", but his appearance remained the same.
+There is a gory ending sequence where Hitler's face explodes, which was also kept intact in the English version.

 Music

-The music for the game was created by video game music composer Junko Tamiya, who was credited under the pseudonym "Gondamin".
+The music was composed by Junko Tamiya, who was credited under the pseudonym "Gondamin".
 Two songs from the arcade versions are used in some areas.
 The music for the original arcade game was developed by Harumi Fujita.
-Tamiya adapted two of the original arcade tracks (The "Bionic Commando Theme" and "The Powerplant") and expanded the soundtrack by adding several more new songs in the console versions for the Japanese Famicom and the NES versions.
+Tamiya adapted two of the original arcade tracks (the "Bionic Commando Theme" and "The Powerplant") and expanded the soundtrack by adding several more new songs in the console versions for the Japanese Famicom and the NES.

 Reception

 According to Capcom employee Ben Judd, the game did not sell well in Japan.
 In 1988, Nintendo Power featured it on the cover of its second issue with an 11-page "monster review" plus foldout poster.
-In 1997 Electronic Gaming Monthly ranked it the 32nd best console video game of all time, assessing that the fact that the player could not jump and had to instead swing around with his bionic arm added an unexpected level of depth to the platform genre.
-In 2003, the NES version of Bionic Commando was inducted into GameSpot's list of the greatest games of all time.
-In 2008, Nintendo Power ranked it as the 17th best Nintendo Entertainment System video game, describing it as one of the console's most original action games due to the ability to swing.
-GamesRadar ranked it the fourth best NES game ever made.
+In 1997, Electronic Gaming Monthly ranked it the 32nd-best console game of all time, writing that having to swing instead of jump added unexpected depth to the platform genre.
+In 2003, the Nintendo Entertainment System (NES) version was inducted into GameSpots list of the greatest games of all time.
+In 2008, Nintendo Power ranked it as the 17th-best NES game, describing it as one of its most original action games due to the ability to swing.
+GamesRadar ranked it the fourth-best NES game.
 The staff called it a classic and praised its grappling mechanic.
 The Japanese magazine Famitsu gave it 26 out of 40.